dashingsoft/pyarmor/src/user-guide.md

 It's better to create a project to manage these obfuscated scripts, there are the several advantages:

 * Increment build, only updated scripts are obfuscated since last build
 * Obfuscate scripts by more modes
 * Filter obfuscated scripts in the src path of project
+* Expired obfuscated scripts or bind to fixed machine
 * More convenient to manage obfuscated scripts

 There are 2 project types: